Top 12 Tips to Attract Birds to Your Feeders

 Keep Track of Your Visitors

 By observing their comings and goings over the seasons, you’ll know what birds to expect and when.
 You’ll also learn about the habits of each of the visiting species.
-Go one step further by joining a program such as Project FeederWatch, where you’ll report your sightings to ornithologists who record bird trends across North America.
+Go one step further by joining a citizen science project such as Project FeederWatch, where you’ll report your sightings to ornithologists who record bird trends across North America.